StatCan/cae-eac/docs/en/GitHub.md

 ![Commit button](images/GitHub_VM_8.png)
 2. Click the checkbox for each of changes you want to commit.
 Enter a commit message briefly describing your changes, then click **Commit**.
 A pop-up will appear confirming that your commit was successful.
 Click **Close**.
 ![Commit changes](images/GitHub_VM_9.png)
 3. Click the **Push** button to upload your changes to GitHub.
 A pop-up will appear confirming that the push was successful.
-If you get an error message, (this will happen if your local copy of the repository is not up to date with the version stored on GitHub), click **Pull** instead to merge your changes.
+If you get an error message, (this will happen if your local copy of the repository is not up to date with the version stored on GitHub), first click **Pull, then Push** to merge your changes.

 ## Azure Machine Learning